Reviews You Can Rely On

 What Will You Need to Carry?

-Pockets are not always the first thing that springs to mind when thinking about purchasing running shorts, but they can prove to be a very necessary feature for some runners.
-On longer runs, storage becomes a necessity to carry things like nutrition, energy gels, and water.
-On most outdoor runs, people will likely want to have at least a few essentials on them, like keys, identification, and a phone.
-Of course, all storage needs could be met by a secondary piece of gear like a running vest, belt, or backpack.
-However, many of us appreciate the simplicity of a short that inherently comes with good storage, as it makes gearing up for a run that much simpler.
-Women's models tend to have less storage, following the same broader trends in women's fashion (can you feel our female testers rolling their eyes at this?
-Just give us pockets already!).
-For either gender, good pockets are going to be easily accessible and properly sized for their intended items.
-They will also restrain contents firmly, keeping them from moving or bouncing in stride.
+Pockets can be a very necessary feature for some runners.
+On longer runs, storage becomes necessary to carry items such as nutrition, phone, and water.
+On most outdoor runs, people will want at least a few essentials, like keys, identification, and a phone.
+Of course, storage could be met by a running vest, belt, or backpack.
+However, many of us appreciate shorts with good storage.
+Women's models tend to have less storage, mirroring broader trends in women's fashion.
+For either gender, good pockets are easily accessible and properly sized, restrain contents firmly, keeping them from moving or bouncing in stride.

 running shorts - the inclusion of a zipper closure goes a long way for providing...

-There are many different styles of pockets incorporated into running shorts, including hip, rear, hand, and keyhole pockets.
-Each style is generally intended for a specific class of item and performs best when used accordingly.
-For example, rear pockets are often reserved for phones or larger items, protecting the contents with a zipper closure and placed against the tailbone to prevent movement during running.
-Hip pockets usually rely on elastic for security and are sized for nutrition, like bars and gels or key rings.
-Keyhole pockets are small openings where one can slide single keys and/or identification or credit cards, and they are usually hidden on the interior of the short.
-Finally, standard hip pockets are found on more versatile shorts and are capable of holding more stuff, but typically with lower security.
-When shopping, you will be best served if you consider what items you usually bring on a run and seek a short that can accommodate your storage needs based on its pocket lineup.
+There are many pocket styles on running shorts, including hip, rear, hand, and keyhole pockets.
+Each style is intended for a specific item and performs best when used accordingly.
+For example, rear pockets are often reserved for phones or larger items, protecting their contents with a zipper closure and placing them against the tailbone to prevent movement during running.
+Hip pockets usually use elastic for security and are sized for items like bars and gels, or key rings.
+Keyhole pockets are small openings where one can slide single keys and/or identification or credit cards, and they are usually hidden on the interior.
+Finally, standard hip pockets are found on more versatile shorts and can hold more stuff, but typically with lower security.
+You should consider which items you usually bring on a run and seek shorts to accommodate them.

 running shorts - a rear pocket large enough to hold a current-day smartphone is among...